KyouyamaKazusa0805/Sudoku/README.md

 ## Introduction

 A sudoku handling SDK using brute forces and logical techniques.
-Now this solution supports generating puzzles, solving puzzles (with logical & illogical techniques) and some attribute checking (for example, to determine whether the specified grid is a minimal puzzle, which will become multiple solutions when any a digit is missing).
+Now this solution supports generating puzzles, solving puzzles (with logical techniques & brute forces) and some attribute checking (for example, to determine whether the specified grid is a minimal puzzle, which will become multiple solutions when any a digit is missing).

 ### Repository Positioning